6) Difficult Texts About Death

 When did Christ preach to the 'spirits in prison'?

-The text says that Christ preached “unto the spirits in prison, which sometime were disobedient, when once the longsuffering of God waited in the days of Noah.”
+The text says that Christ preached “unto the spirits in prison, which sometime were disobedient, when once the longsuffering of God waited in the days of Noah” (vv.
+19-20).

 The key is : the Spirit of Christ was working through the prophets.
 Christ preached, by the Spirit, through Noah to the people of that generation.
 Those people were “in prison,” not in a literal prison of disembodied souls, but in the spiritual prison of sin and rebellion.

-shows that the Spirit was striving with men in Noah’s day, and calls Noah “a preacher of righteousness.”
-Noah was the human instrument through whom Christ preached to that rebellious generation.
+completes the picture: Noah was “a preacher of righteousness.”
+He was the human instrument through whom Christ preached to that rebellious generation.

 5. To Depart and Be with Christ (Philippians 1:23)